ialbert/bio/md/bio-install.md

 ## Usage

-Type `bio` followed by one or more accession numbers followed by one or more flags or options.
+Type `bio` followed by one or more accession numbers or data names followed by one or more flags or options.

-    bio [command] [words] --option value --flag

-1. Commands may be: `align`, `taxon`.
-When no commands are passed the default actions take place.
-1. The `words` may be one or more data names.
-1. A `flag` is a parameter that does not take additional values: `--fetch` or `--list`
-1. An `option` is a parameter that takes an additional value: `--start 100` or `--gap-open 10`

-Use the `-v` flag to produce verbose outputs for a run.

-### Subcommands
+## Subcommands

-Certain words may not be used as data names  as they carry additional meaning and trigger alternative actions

-    bio align data1 data2 --option value --flag

-You may get help on alignments with:
+Certain flags trigger different behaviors:

+    bio --align
+    bio --taxon
-    bio align -h
+    bio --sra

 ## Getting help

     bio -h

-to get help for a specific command:
+Subcommands will have separate help pages.
+For example:

+    bio --align -h

-## Help pages
+## Actual help pages

-Besides the default actions `bio` may also take subcommands such as `align`.
-Each subcommand has its own command line help page.
+Below we include the help page for each active command

 ### 1\.
 Help page for default actions